Graphletter Logo

 Why It Matters

-Reliable extraction is the foundation for accurate assessment outcomes.
+Reliable extraction is the foundation for both objective-level AI assessment and graph-native evidence mapping.

 Where You See It